mantidproject/mantid/docs/source/release/v6.1.0/framework.rst

 Algorithms
 ----------
+:ref:`LoadNexusLogs <algm-LoadNexusLogs>` has additional parameters to allow or block specific logs from being loaded.

 - :ref:`CompareWorkspaces <algm-CompareWorkspaces>` compares the positions of both source and sample (if extant) when property `checkInstrument` is set.